Herminio Ahumada

+to represent the second district of Sonora for the Party of the Mexican Revolution (PRM) during the 39th session of Congress, where he was the President of the Chamber of Deputies in 1944.

 After earning a law degree from the National Autonomous University of Mexico, Ahumada worked as a judge in Sonora Superior Tribunals of Justice in Sonora and the Federal District.

 Personal life

 Ahumada married Carmen Vasconcelos, daughter of José Vasconcelos.
 Their son, Felipe Ahumada Vasconcelos, married Celia Castillo Peraza, sister of Carlos Castillo Peraza.